mockingbirdnest/Principia/documentation/Setup.md

 - our [fork](https://github.com/mockingbirdnest/gipfeli) of the Google gipfeli library;
 - our [fork](https://github.com/mockingbirdnest/abseil-cpp) of the Google Abseil C++ library;
 - our [fork](https://github.com/mockingbirdnest/zfp) of the LLNL zfp library;
-- parts of the Chromium codebase (for stack tracing support in glog on Windows), *modified according to the instructions below*.
+- our [modified excerpts](https://github.com/mockingbirdnest/chromium) of the Chromium codebase (for stack tracing support in glog on Windows).

 ## Installation steps